catac0mb/REU_wrapup/README.md

 3. 3D Modeling with RoadRunner and the CARLA version of Unreal Engine, including Minicity model

 ## LaneNet Training for Intersections
 There are now two datasets for LaneNet training for right and left turns at intersections.
 The right turn dataset contains 359 files, and the left turn dataset contains 330 files.
 Zip files containing both datasets are located [here](https://drive.google.com/drive/folders/10LKjktFrEe_lrjv4_TwvhQ9-Pzauom9r?usp=sharing), along with their corresponding csv files and their trained models.
+It was trained on images from various CARLA Simulator maps: Town03, Town04, and Town05, as well as the custom MiniCity map (without props or trees).
 Training was cut off when mIoU and loss reached diminishing returns.

 ## Updates to v-e2e-rl-ad
+The updated fork of Owen's original v-e2e-rl-ad is [here](https://github.com/catac0mb/v-e2e-rl-ad).
+Notable changes are listed below.
+Map: the map was changed to Town05 because it has many more intersections.
+The challenge spawn points for curved lane following in carlaRL_env were altered accordingly, as well as the straight spawn location.
+A list of spawn points that lead to intersections was also added.
+Lane detectors: The models mentioned in the above section were added to the log folder in lanenet_lane_detection_pytorch folder, and were incorporated in the CarlaEnv class.
+LaneNet training and data creation code: the code in the lanenet_lane_detection_pytorch folder seems to use the TuSimple dataset and json file instead of the methods described in [this](https://docs.google.com/document/d/1EXU5jXaEKWgqxBsn6C817SnIB1FmI7IcWZgUivV2DjU/edit) document.
+I added a new folder with the code from [this](https://github.com/David-Brodsky/LaneNet-Train) repository, which I believe is the code this lab used to train LaneNet, for convenience.

 ## 3D Modeling with RoadRunner and CARLA Unreal Engine